oyvhov/Tunet/README.md

-# 🏠 Midttunet Dashboard
+# 🏠 NoName Dashboard

 A modern, responsive React dashboard application for home automation and energy monitoring, built with Vite and styled for optimal performance.

 ## 📋 Overview

-Midttunet is a feature-rich home automation dashboard that integrates with smart home systems to provide real-time monitoring and control of:
+NoName is a feature-rich home automation dashboard that integrates with smart home systems to provide real-time monitoring and control of:

 - 🌡️ Climate and heating systems
 - ⚡ Energy consumption and pricing